 The answer is, “Well, yeah, I guess, sort of,” to all of those questions.

-Writing short films: pick your genre and chomp at it!
+Writing a short film script?
+Pick your genre and commit to it!

 This three-minute horror film led directly to a feature film career for writer and director David F. Sandberg.